ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 Compressed forms of P-256, P-384, and P-521 are preferred. [^1]

+[^1]: During development there was not yet consensus on using all compressed keys.
+Support for uncompressed keys with the '04' prefix and raw keys (just the x,y bytes with no prefix) was kept for the P-256 and P-384 curves.

 The did:key id is the multicodec name + the compressed public key expressed as a Uint8Array (byte array) then encoded with base58btc and expressed as a string.
 The syntax of a did:key is did:key:id.